b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 > *My mom sewed for me, helped me choose modest clothing, and told me of her decision years before.
 When I was in high school looking for a formal gown to wear to the prom, she took me shopping.
 We searched and searched for something appropriate, and finding nothing in our area, we drove three hours to Salt Lake City.
 There we found a beautiful and perfectly modest pink gown.
 Her sacrifice of time showed me that dressing modestly was important to her.
 And it was at that dance I realized how important it had become to me as well.
 I felt like a princess in my dress. ==I noticed how uncomfortable some of the other girls seemed to be in their dresses.
 Many of them spent the evening keeping tiny straps on their shoulders or tugging at the bodices of strapless gowns.
 They did not look like they were having much fun.==*

-&mdash; *[Mom’s Commitment to Modesty](https://www.churchofjesuschrist.org/study/ensign/2011/06/moms-commitment-to-modesty?lang=eng&id=p7#p7)*, Kelly Ann Peterson, Ensign June 2011
+— *[Mom’s Commitment to Modesty](https://www.churchofjesuschrist.org/study/ensign/2011/06/moms-commitment-to-modesty?lang=eng&id=p7#p7)*, Kelly Ann Peterson, Ensign June 2011

 Yeah, or they could also just be awkward, self-conscious teenagers.
 There are a variety of factors that could contribute to enjoying a prom experience.
 Again acknowledging that I am not female, I would imagine that having a bad date to accompany you could be a big factor.
 Maybe they don't normally wear bodices every day, so it's unfamiliar, making them conscientious of the fit?